xarial/codestack/solidworks-api/document/assembly/components/purge-configurations/index.md

 labels: [component, replace, purge]
 group: Assembly
 ---
 In some cases it might be required to remove (purge) all unused configurations from the components in the assembly.
-It is in particular useful for the fastener or toolbox components as file can contains thousands of configurations but only few are used in the assembly.
+It is in particular useful for the fastener or toolbox components as file can contain thousands of configurations but only few are used in the assembly.

 This macro allows to create a copy of all selected components, purge their configurations and replace them in the assembly.